paulocsanz/railway-alarm/README.md

 ## WebHook API

 The endpoint specified by the environment variable `WEB_HOOK_URL` will be called if at least one alarm changed state.
-All active alarms will be sent in that WebHook, even if their state wasn't the one that changed.
+All active alarms will also be sent in that WebHook request, even if their state wasn't the one that changed.

 The JSON payload is signed with HMAC SHA256 and sent in the `X-HUG-SIGNATURE-256` HTTP header.
 The schema of the payload is described below: